 - stop claiming a connection to Climate Active.

-Withdrawn and terminated entities are also expected to provide annual reports for certified periods up to the date of withdrawal or termination.
+Suspended, withdrawn and terminated brands are also expected to provide annual reports for certified periods up to the date of withdrawal or termination.

-Climate Active undertakes all reasonable steps to notify past certified entities about their outstanding obligations.
-However, the responsibility for meeting these obligations rests with the entity.
+Climate Active undertakes all reasonable steps to notify inactive brands about their outstanding obligations.
+However, the responsibility for meeting these obligations rests with the brand.

-Should an entity continue to make inaccurate or misleading claims, including misusing the Climate Active trade mark, we may refer them to the Australian Consumer Competition Commission for investigation.
+Should a brand continue to make inaccurate or misleading claims, including misusing the Climate Active trade mark, we may refer them to the Australian Consumer Competition Commission for investigation.

 Compliance checks

-If you notice an organisation making a Climate Active claim that seems inaccurate or misleading, including misusing our trade mark or member logo, please contact us at climateactivecomms@dcceew.gov.au.
+If you notice a brand making a Climate Active claim that seems inaccurate or misleading, including misusing our trade mark or brand logo, please contact us at Climate.Active@dcceew.gov.au.